Fired Minneapolis police officer Thomas Lane, one of 4 charged in George Floyd's death, posts bail and leaves jail

 A fundraising website on his behalf has since been taken down.
 The site solicited money through PayPal donations, while decrying the bail amount as unfairly high and also declaring that Lane “did everything he could” to save Floyd’s life.

-Lane’s attorney, Earl Gray, confirmed that the website was legitimate but did not know how much money it had raised on his client’s behalf or who was behind the effort.
+Lane’s attorney, Earl Gray, confirmed that the website was legitimate, but he did not know how much money it had raised on his client’s behalf or who was behind the effort.
 The site did say that “Lane and his family appreciate your support and prayers during this time.”

 He is currently with his wife, although Gray would not disclose where out of concern for his safety.
 In the meantime, Lane’s next hearing is scheduled for June 29, and Gray said he is planning to file a motion to dismiss the charges.

-The other co-defendants remained jailed as 4:35 p.m.: Derek Chauvin, who is charged with second-degree murder and second-degree manslaughter; and Tou Thao and J Alexander Kueng, who face the same charges as Lane.
+The other co-defendants remained jailed as of 4:35 p.m.
+Wednesday: Derek Chauvin, who is charged with second-degree murder and second-degree manslaughter; and Tou Thao and J Alexander Kueng, who face the same charges as Lane.

 According to charges, Lane, who initially took Floyd into custody, held down the 46-year-old man’s legs while Kueng held his back and Chauvin knelt on Floyd’s neck as he pleaded to breathe before he died.